 Source: Museum of Art & Applied Sciences

-Whether it's snagging a bargain or just browsing through the trash and treasure, have a family day at the markets- we are so lucky to have many of them in Sydney.
+Whether it's snagging a bargain or just browsing through the trash and treasure, have a family day at the markets.
 Whether it’s Bondi on a Sunday, Glebe, Paddy’s Markets or Paddington (just to name a few), there’s something so wholesome and spirited about getting down to your local market day.
-If you’re hungry, check out a farmers’ market which can get you a fresh and nutritious meal for usually a heck of a lot cheaper than a cafe or restaurant.
-We love the Saturday ones at Bondi Public School and Randwick Public School (which even has a jumping castle and pony rides)!
+If you’re hungry, check out a local farmers’ market and stock up on fresh and nutritious ingredients for a lot cheaper than your local grocery store.

 Some More For Good Measure

 Eating Out: If you still want the service and experience of dining out but are on a budget, here are some awesome family-friendly restaurants and cafes where kids eat free- so your bill will be a little more easy to swallow!

 Have A Cooking Day: Cooking with kids doesn’t have to be a messy, expensive nightmare!
 There’s a 2-ingredient chocolate cake you can make with ingredients you probably already have in your fridge, and a brownie pop recipe that only requires 1 bowl to work some delicious (and cheap) magic.

 One For Mums: Are you a mum that needs a little bit of R & R?
 Have a relaxation or remedial massage at the Australasian College Of Natural Therapies student clinic: Appointments are super cheap and supervised by fully qualified professionals, so you’re in good hands.